theholy7/theholy7.github.io/_posts/2023-12-31-csv-to-cloudkit-with-swift.md

 I have not gotten far in my app, but I did solve one of my first hurdles.
 As such, I want to share some of the things that I have learned, and the code that I have built.

-Let me set the scene:  I want to learn how to user CloudKit DB, and I want to seed it with data that will be viewable in my app.
+Let me set the scene:  I want to learn how to use CloudKit DB, and I want to seed it with data that will be viewable in my app.

 In my case, the seed data consists of a set of locations that are relevant to the users.
 Though seeding databases is such a common problem, I did not find a trivial solution to seed my database, say: using a CSV and importing it into the table (or set of records) that match the CSV's schema.